apache/incubator-devlake-website/docs/Overview/KeyConcepts.md

 The recommended way to set up a new data connection is via the Data Connections page.
 You can then add the data connection to a DevLake project to measure metrics later.
 A data connection can be used in multiple projects.

 ### Data Scope(s)
-You can add multiple data scopes to a data connection. **A data scope determines which data to collect**.
+**A data scope is the top-level "container" in a data source**.
+For example, a data scope for Jira is a Jira board, for TAPD is a TAPD workspace, for GitHub/GitLab/BitBucket is a repo, for Jenkins is a Jenkins job, etc. You can add multiple data scopes to a data connection to determine which data to collect.
 Data scopes vary for different data sources.
-For example, a data scope for Jira is a Jira board, for TAPD is a TAPD workspace, for GitHub/GitLab/BitBucket is a repo, for Jenkins is a Jenkins job, etc.

 ### Data Entities
 **Data entities refer to the data fields from one of the five data domains: Issue Tracking, Source Code Management, Code Review, CI/CD and Cross-Domain.**